 When we think of the typical retirement community, we often envision aging adults engaging in leisure-focused activities.
 But some retirees envision something else.
 Retirees are finding that college towns offer unexpected advantages, such as lifelong learning, cultural experiences and interaction with younger generations.
 If college towns sound enticing, do your homework.
 You don’t want to regret the move like John Hennigan did.

-- Consider how important life-long learning is to you and if living in a college town makes sense for your retirement
+- Consider how important life-long learning is to your retirement

 Links from this paper to a non-Hartford Funds site are provided for users’ convenience only.
 Hartford Funds does not control or review these sites nor does the provision of any link imply an endorsement or association of such non-Hartford Fund sites.
 Hartford Funds is not responsible for and makes no representation or warranty regarding the contents, completeness or accuracy or security of any materials on such sites.
 If you decide to access such non-Hartford Funds sites, you do so at your own risk.